mrolli/myitjournal/docs/gitandco/git.md

 This step is really important as you set some default behaviour and especially you have to set your identity!
 This last step - configuring your identity - is neglected very often.
 Please, don't.
-No go and read [first time git setup](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)
+Now go and read [first time git setup](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)

 Keep in mind that you just set your global identity.
 Almost every configuration